zanata/zanata.github.io/redesign/README.md

 ` assets/ `

 ## To Do
-1. About page
-2. Release notes page
-3. Communities page
+1. Communities page
-4. Blog page (first post on features)
+2. Blog page (first post on features)
-5. URLs (all pages)
+3. URLs (all pages)
-6. Grab remote scripts
+4. Grab remote scripts